kamalrajp/tech-interview-handbook/front-end/dom.md

 ## Element API

-Listing out the essential and more common APIs.
+Here's a list of the essential and more common DOM `Element` APIs.
 It is important to know how to traverse and manipulate the DOM in vanilla JS without jQuery.

 **Properties**

 - `Element.attributes` - Returns a `NamedNodeMap` object containing the assigned attributes of the corresponding HTML element.
 - `Element.classList` - Returns a `DOMTokenList` containing the list of class attributes.
   - `DOMTokenList.add(String [, String])` - Add specified class values.
-If these classes already exist in attribute of the element, then they are ignored.
+If these classes already exist in attribute of the element, they are ignored.
   - `DOMTokenList.remove(String [, String])` - Remove specified class values.
   - `DOMTokenList.toggle(String [, force])` - Toggle specified class value.
 If second argument is present and evaluates to `true`, add the class value, else remove it.
   - `DOMTokenList.contains(String)` - Checks if specified class value exists in class attribute of the element.